Learn how to configure a connection to Azure AD via SAML.

 In order to integrate you’ll need the Azure AD IdP Metadata URL.

-Normally, this information will come from your Enterprise customer's IT Management team when they set up your application's SAML 2.0 configuration in their Azure admin dashboard.
-However, should that not be the case during your setup.
-Here's how to obtain them:
+Normally, this information will come from your Enterprise customer’s IT Management team when they set up your application’s SAML 2.0 configuration in their Azure admin dashboard.
+Here’s how to obtain them:

 Log in to the Azure Active Directory Admin dashboard.
 Select “Enterprise Applications” from the list of Azure services.